offspot/metrics/dev/README.md

 ### kiwix-serve

-This is a kiwix server, serving zim files placed in the `zims` folder.
+This is a kiwix server, serving zim files placed in the `zims` subfolder.

+See below for recommended ZIMs in the [Instructions](#instructions) section.

 ### reverse-proxy